choisy-k/L6SD_T4-RestudyBasics/README.md

 # L6SD_T4-RestudyBasics
-Personal project; an attempt to apply the knowledge I've gained from watching Coding Droplet's videos on .NET MAUI basics.
+Personal project; an attempt to apply the knowledge I've gained from watching tutorial videos on .NET MAUI basics.

 What am I trying to do by restudying?
 - Familiarising myself with how the UI looks and works.
 I want to be able to create an appealing UI design.